 Since the tourist attraction opened in 1982, it has hosted more than twenty million visitors from every state as well as almost every country in the world.
-This has increased the tourism in Memphis to over 700,000 visitors annually.
-Graceland is the second most viewed house in the United States.
-Graceland encompasses the life of Elvis Presley and allows his legacy to live on through the exhibits of his life and what it consisted of.
+Around 700,000 visitors tour the home annually, making Graceland the second most-viewed house in the United States.

 2. Staff, B. (2017, April 29).
 9 Facts on Elvis Presley's Graceland.
 Retrieved from https://www.biography.com/news/facts-about-elvis-graceland

 3. Mead, T. (2019, March 14).
 Read This Before Visiting Graceland in Memphis, Tennessee.
 Retrieved from https://www.housebeautiful.com/lifestyle/a26812706/elvis-presley-house-graceland-facts/

 4. Elvis Presley's Graceland | 3764 Elvis Presley Boulevard. (n.d.).
 Retrieved from https://graceland.elvis.com.au/